thynnine/pysic/doc/bondorderparameters class.rst

 Defining parameters
 -------------------

-A :class:`~pysic.BondOrderParameters` instance defines the type of the bond order factor, the cutoffs, and parameters for one set of elements.
+A :class:`~pysic.interactions.bondorder.BondOrderParameters` instance defines the type of the bond order factor, the cutoffs, and parameters for one set of elements.
 The parameters are formally split according to the number of atoms they act on.
 So, an n-body factor can have parameters which are applied for 1-body, 2-body, etc. terms.
 Bond order factors are applied and